buwilliams/kata-node/README.md

   `$ npm install`

+3. Run demo (contains several samples as to how to use this utility)

+  `$ ./demo.sh`

-3. Run Grunt to run unit tests
+4. Run Grunt to run unit tests

   `$ grunt`